 If you are planning on a remodeling project or an addition to your home, it’s important to hire not only a good general contractor that provides quality workmanship, but also one that you connect with and get along well with.
 Most people request bids from several contractors but ultimately chooses the one with the lowest bid.
 However, hiring the cheapest contractor may end up costing you even more than if you hired a contractor that provided a higher bid.
 Mistakes made by a bad contractor are very very costly and can increase your budget significantly.
 That’s why it’s so important to interview several contractors preferably referred to you by someone you know to see who is the right fit for you.
 Ask them as many question as you can, research them online, and look at the projects they have worked on.
 So, what should you look for in a general contractor?

 Managing a renovation or remodeling project is a full-time job.
 It requires an experienced general contractor that can take on every responsibility of the project from beginning to end.
-The right general contractor will guarantee you are happy and satisfied by scheduling and coordinating the project properly and keeping you in the loop every step of the way.
+The right general contractor will guarantee you are happy and satisfied by scheduling and coordinating the project properly and keeping everyone that is a part of the project in the loop every step of the way.
 Hiring a good general contractor gives you the benefit of a hands-off approach to a project.
 You are still in charge and make all of the decisions of course, but you don’t have to necessarily supervise or project manage contractors if the contractors do their job right.
-A really good general contractor will not only manage their employees but also project manage everything for you and ensure things go smoothly and according to schedule as much as possible.
+A really good general contractor will not only manage their employees but also works well with the architect and interior designer to ensure things go smoothly and according to schedule as much as possible.

 License, Permit, Insurance, Action!

 A really good general contractor not only has a great reputation but they also have connections with other professionals in the industry to help you find the resources you need for your project from architects to interior designers, landscape architects, and subcontractors.
-A general contractor will do all of the work they are licensed and trained to do as well as project manage and provide subcontractors such as electricians and plumbers to complete the job.
+A general contractor will do all of the work they are licensed and trained to do as well as provide and manage subcontractors such as electricians and plumbers to complete the job.
 General contractors are also knowledgeable about where to source materials as well.
-This allows them to gain access to all of the materials you could want or need to complete your project at contractor rates.
 However, most general contractors do not purchase materials on behalf of their customers.
-They typically only purchase construction materials such as wood, sheetrock, thinset mortar, grout, etc… Most interior designers can purchase materials such as ceramic tiles, kitchen cabinets, lights, countertops, etc.. for clients.
+They typically only purchase construction materials such as wood, sheetrock, thinset mortar, grout, etc… Most interior designers can purchase materials such as ceramic tiles, kitchen cabinets, lights, countertops, etc.. for clients at a markup which is always below retiail.
 Unless you are experienced in construction (or specifically have in depth knowledge of the type of project you are working on), make sure you hire a good general contractor to ensure the job gets done right on in a timely manner.
 A good general contractor is customer-focused and always has your best interest in mind.

 Don’t Let Money Control the Decision